AntiDoteMA/logistics-manager-web/PROJECT_FILE_SUMMARY.ai.md

 # 📁 Project File Summary - Modular Flask Application

 ## 🏗️ Project Architecture Status
-**COMPLETE MODULARIZATION ACHIEVED**: The application has been fully modularized from a monolithic 1297-line `app.py` into a clean, maintainable structure with proper separation of concerns. **All service and API files have been moved to their appropriate modular locations and are fully operational (Updated: June 24, 2025)**.
+**COMPLETE MODULARIZATION ACHIEVED**: The application has been fully modularized from a monolithic 1297-line `app.py` into a clean, maintainable structure with proper separation of concerns. **Architecture is complete, but only Authentication and Operations modules are fully functional.
+Significant development work remains for other business modules (Updated: June 24, 2025)**.

 ## 📊 Before vs After Structure